ibrahimmkhalid/ultralytics/docs/en/datasets/pose/hand-keypoints.md

 ## Dataset YAML

 A YAML (Yet Another Markup Language) file is used to define the dataset configuration.
 It contains information about the dataset's paths, classes, and other relevant information.
-In the case of the Hand Keypoints dataset, the `hand-keypoints.yaml` file is maintained at [https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/hand-keypoints.yaml](https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/hand-keypoints.yaml).
+In the case of the Hand Keypoints dataset, the `hand-keypoints.yaml` file is maintained at [https://github.com/sfdt_ibrahim/sfdt_ibrahim/blob/main/sfdt_ibrahim/cfg/datasets/hand-keypoints.yaml](https://github.com/sfdt_ibrahim/sfdt_ibrahim/blob/main/sfdt_ibrahim/cfg/datasets/hand-keypoints.yaml).

-!!! example "ultralytics/cfg/datasets/hand-keypoints.yaml"
+!!! example "sfdt_ibrahim/cfg/datasets/hand-keypoints.yaml"

     ```yaml
-    --8<-- "ultralytics/cfg/datasets/hand-keypoints.yaml"
+    --8<-- "sfdt_ibrahim/cfg/datasets/hand-keypoints.yaml"
     ```

 ## Usage

-To train a YOLO11n-pose model on the Hand Keypoints dataset for 100 [epochs](https://www.ultralytics.com/glossary/epoch) with an image size of 640, you can use the following code snippets.
+To train a YOLO11n-pose model on the Hand Keypoints dataset for 100 [epochs](https://www.sfdt_ibrahim.com/glossary/epoch) with an image size of 640, you can use the following code snippets.
 For a comprehensive list of available arguments, refer to the model [Training](../../modes/train.md) page.

 !!! example "Train Example"

     === "Python"

         ```python
-        from ultralytics import YOLO
+        from sfdt_ibrahim import YOLO

         # Load a model
         model = YOLO("yolo11n-pose.pt")  # load a pretrained model (recommended for training)